antaldaniel/economy.dataobservatory.eu/static/media/documents/bio_template.md

 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 # You should add at least ORCiD, LinkedIn, and preferably Twitter and Github.
 # You can delete what is not applicable.
-# Emial is not necessary
+# Email is not necessary
 # We prefer intant messaging on Keybase, but it is not mandatory.
 social:
 - icon: envelope